 NB!
 We will only accept certificates issued by educational institutions if the waiver criteria is met.

 – project of the doctoral thesis (please find the form here)

 Please specify the position you are applying for in your motivation letter.
 Doctoral positions offered by EKA can be found here.

 – academic CV of the prospective supervisor(s).
 Please note that having a supervisor is not required for applying.
 However, if you have a supervisor, you will need to ask their consent for submitting their CV.
 You will also need to include their name and email in your thesis proposal.
 If the supervisor is employed at the Estonian Academy of Arts, CV is not required.

 Passing the preliminary round is required for admission to the interview.

 Candidates for doctoral studies must submit a written doctoral thesis proposal with their application.
-The proposal shall include a description of the topic to be studied, the methods to be used, the preliminary sources and theoretical starting points, the possible structure of the proposed thesis, and the name of a possible supervisor.
-The project should also demonstrate the relevance of the topic to ongoing art historical discussions and highlight the original contribution of the researcher in the context of the subject under consideration.
-The committee will have previously examined the material submitted in writing, and there will be a free-form interview on the spot.
-If necessary, questions relating to the project will be clarified.
-The candidate must also be prepared to answer questions on general cultural and art-historical issues, to talk about his/her previous experience with art history, and to demonstrate his/her motivation for research.
+The proposal should include a description of the research topic, suggested methods, preliminary sources and theoretical starting points, the possible structure of the thesis, and the name of a possible supervisor.
+The project should also demonstrate the relevance of the topic to contemporary art historical discussions and highlight the original contribution of the researcher in the context of the subject.
+The committee will have previously examined the submitted written materials, and will conduct a free-form interview on the spot.
+If necessary, the committee will ask questions relating to the project.
+The candidate must also be prepared to answer questions on general cultural and art-historical themes, to talk about his/her previous experience with art history, and to demonstrate his/her motivation for research.

-Relevance, clarity, relevance of the research topic from the point of view of contemporary art history studies, originality.
-Consideration will be given to the candidate’s willingness to undertake research and study, orientation in relevant aspects of the chosen field, motivation to undertake doctoral studies.
+The relevance and clarity of the thesis proposal will be evaluated.
+The relevance of the research topic from the point of view of contemporary art history studies and its originality will be taken into account as well.
+Candidate’s willingness to undertake research and study, orientation in relevant aspects of the chosen field, motivation to undertake doctoral studies will be considered.